-The payment of bonuses, and other incentive payments are reviewed by the remuneration committee annually as part of the review of executive remuneration and a recommendation is put to the board and can recommend changes to the committee's recommendations.
+The payment of bonuses, and other incentive payments are reviewed by the remuneration committee annually as part of the review of executive remuneration and a recommendation is put to the board for approval.
+All bonuses and incentives must be linked to predetermined performance criteria.
+The Board can exercise its discretion in relation to approving incentives, bonuses and options and can recommend changes to the committee's recommendations.
 Any changes must be justified by reference to measurable performance criteria.